 3) High chances of cracking if practised regularly

-Though the popular belief considers CAT tough to crack, with sheer determination and practice, one can easily surpass the exam.
+Though the popular belief considers the exam as tough to crack, but with sheer determination and practice, one can easily crack it.
 All you need is a proper CAT preparation strategy and loads of practice.
-The CAT exam preparations require a strategic plan.
-Read on to know more about how to prepare for the CAT exam 2020.
+The preparations require a strategic plan.
+Read on to know more about how to prepare for the CAT exam 2021.

 4) Learning and knowledge